JustinPaoletta/my_portfolio/docs/VSCODE_DEBUGGING.md

 ## Files Reference

-The debugging setup consists of two files:
+The debugging setup consists of two files that you'll need to create:

 ### `.vscode/launch.json`

-Contains all debug configurations.
+Create this file in your `.vscode` directory with the following example content.
 Each configuration specifies:

 - `name` - What appears in the debug dropdown
 - `type` - Debugger type (chrome, node, etc.)